getlumos/lumos-action/README.md

 ### Monorepo Support

-For projects with multiple packages, use matrix strategy:
+For projects with multiple packages, use matrix strategy to validate each package independently.

+**Basic Per-Package Validation:**

 ```yaml
 jobs: